Izenda7Series/docs-html/_sources/ui/doc_report_designer_chart.rst.txt

       **Notes:**

       \- Multi-Color option is only available for single metric charts.
-When using multiple metrics each metric is a different color.|br|
+When using multiple metrics each metric is a different color. |br|
-      \- Bubble, Scatter, Heat Map and Sparkline chart types do not support Multi-Color option. |br|
+      \- Sparkline chart type does not support Multi-Color option. |br|
+      \- Multi-Color option is available for Bubble and Scatter from version 2.10.0. |br|

    .. figure:: /_static/images/Multi-Color-CountOrder-Country.PNG